-SD: Standard deviation; There is a statistically significant difference; p<0.05.
+SD: Standard deviation: There is a statistically significant difference: p<0.05.

-In terms of completion times for the STROOP test, a statistically significant difference was observed only in the STROOP5 subtest between children with and without SSD (p=0.045).
-Accordingly, healthy children completed the STROOP5 subtest in an average of M=30.42, SD=7.40 seconds, while children with SSD completed it in an average of M=34.65,
+In terms of the completion times for the STROOP test, a statistically significant difference was observed only in the STROOP5 subtest between children with and without SSD (p=0.045).
+Accordingly, healthy children completed the STROOP5 subtest in an average of M=30.42, SD=7.40 seconds,